cerus/packet-maps/README.md

 The `tools` module contains tools that make the development of `packet-maps` significantly easier.\
 The `plugin-tools` module contains useful utilities for creating plugins with `packet-maps`.

 > **Note**: The `plugin` module is ***NOT*** meant for usage on a production server.
-It is mainly used by me to test the libraries functionalities.
+It is mainly used by me to test the library's functionalities.
 You COULD use it, but you should expect bugs and/or unwanted behaviour.

 ## Using the library